Primitives-xyz/ui-submodule/README.md

 ## Push to the submodule from the host

-Navigate to the submodule folder, change the branch of the submodule and the origin in order to push
+Navigate to the submodule folder, change the branch (if needed) of the submodule and the origin in order to push

 ```bash
 git checkout main